fabanc/WCAG-BasicViewer/README.md

 # Contributing
 Anyone and everyone is welcome to contribute.

-# Aknowldgement
+# Aknowldgements

-    The splash screen was developed by Esri Canada in conjunction with the Canadian Armed Forces, Mapping and Charting Establishment (MCE) and contributed back to the GIS community.
+- The Canadian Armed Forces - Mapping and Charting Establishment (MCE) for some of the testing, feedback, and bug fixes.

 # Licensing